pierreDev33/crawler.ninja/README.md

 Using proxies
 -------------

-Crawler.ninja can be configured to execute each http request through a proxy.
+Crawler.ninja can be configured to execute each http request through proxies.
-It uses the npm package [simple-proxies](https://github.com/christophebe/simple-proxies).
+It uses the module [simple-proxies](https://github.com/christophebe/simple-proxies).

 You have to install it in your project with the command :